 As we can see, the performance of the system is quite uniform across the Movielens data set, but considering 10 and 20 similar users we obtain a better average MAE than the rest of configurations.
 The other three groups (with the most 5, 30 and 50 similar users), present results close to one another.
-In Table 3.1 we can see that the average MAE increases as the number of neighbors grows or when we consider very few neighbors.
+Fig. 5 clearly shows that the average MAE increases as the number of neighbors grows or when we consider very few neighbors.
 When the number of neighbors is between 10 and 20, there is a significant drop in average MAE which indicates a considerable increase in prediction accuracy; in fact, the best average results are obtained considering the most 20 similar users.
 Therefore, we decide that a number of neighbors between 15 and 20, are the most suitable for our system.

-3.5.2.3 Comparison with other approaches
+5.2.3.
+Comparison with other approaches

 In order to compare the results of our system with other, we have implemented several content-based and collaborative models.
-Firstly, we have implemented a pure content-based approach (CB) [4, 5, 52] in which the similarity between two items is calculated using the cosine measure.
-We also have implemented the user-based collaborative approach (UBC) [18, 56, 60].
+Firstly, we have implemented a pure content-based approach (CB) [4,5,57] in which the similarity between two items is calculated using the cosine measure.
+We also have implemented the user-based collaborative approach (UBC) [21,64,70].
 This method uses the ratings of users that are most similar to the target user for predicting the ratings of unrated items; the similarity between users is computed using Pearson's correlation coefficient.
-Finally, we have implemented the item-based collaborative approach (IBC) [4, 14, 55] in which the similarities of items are used to predict the ratings.
+Finally, we have implemented the item-based collaborative approach (IBC) [4,17,65] in which the similarities of items are used to predict the ratings.
 The prediction is computed by taking a weighted average of the target user's ratings on similar items.
 In our experimentation we have used both the cosine and Pearson measure, titled IBC-C and IBC-P, respectively.

-To compare the different approaches, we have followed the experimental setting described previously, that is, we perform the 5-fold cross validation, using as training and testing data sets the files u1.base and u1.test through u5.base and u5.test provided by
+To compare the different approaches, we have followed the experimental setting described previously, that is, we perform the 5-fold cross validation, using as training and testing data sets the files u1.base and u1.test through u5.base and u5.testprovided by MovieLens.
+With these experiments we calculate the average MAE for all the tests and rounds.
+To do the comparison, in the case of our system we have used the average MAE for the five values of $\aleph_e$ studied in the previous subsection (see Table 3).
+We prefer to use the average value and not the better MAE, to obtain more significant and realistic results.
+Table 4 presents the MAE results obtained by each approach, where we can see how our system improves the results